aksonov/react-native-router-flux/docs/mini_tutorial.md

 - **key**: A unique string that can be used to refer to the particular scene.
 - **component**: The component to be rendered for that `Scene` or page.
 - **title**: The string to be displayed in the nav bar at the top of the screen.

+Note that the first scene we wish to load has the prop `initial={true}` to indicate that it's the scene that should be initially rendered.

 ### PageOne.js
 ```jsx